 The graduate certificate in classical philosophy provides training, special skills, and knowledge equipping students for scholarly work and teaching that involve classical philosophy.
 It is designed to recognize students who have gone beyond their own departmental requirements for a Ph.D. and done significant work in classical philosophy, but who are not enrolled in the Ph.D.
 Program in Classical Philosophy.

 The Graduate Certificate in Italian Studies provides an opportunity for students to complement their doctoral studies with coordinated, multidisciplinary training in the Program in Italian Studies, and to take part in an intellectually stimulating interdisciplinary community.
 Students entering the program may come from any department in the humanities and social sciences in which interdisciplinary training in Italian history, culture, and language is desirable, including the Departments of Art and Archaeology, Architecture, Comparative Literature, Classics, History, History of Science, Mus

 The Graduate Certificate in Bioengineering is designed to formalize the training of students specializing in the engineering analysis of living systems.
 Over the past decade, Princeton faculty have developed new courses that address the design and control of living systems at multiple scales, from single molecules, to cells, tissues, and organisms.
 Taken together, these classes provide a coherent educational framework that can take the place of a missing graduate program in bioengineering is intended to recognize the efforts and accomplishments of Ph.D.

-The Woodrow Wilson School offers a Graduate Certificate in Health and Health Policy, sponsored by the Center for Health and Wellbeing.
+The Princeton School of Public and International Affairs offers a Graduate Certificate in Health and Health Policy, sponsored by the Center for Health and Wellbeing.
 The certificate trains graduate students for careers in health-related areas in the public and not-for-profit sectors.
 The program is designed for graduate students with domestic and international health interests and provides both broad training in core topics in health and health policy as well as courses in specialized areas.